THORPEX: TIGGE

 A review of TIGGE was published in 2010.
 In March 2014, the TIGGE-LAM (limited area model) was launched to improve on regional ensemble forecasts.

 GIFS

-The Global Interactive Forecasting System (GIFS) was first described in the THORPEX International Research Implementation Plan (TIP) published in February 2005 and has since been mentioned in discussions of TIGGE as part of the next step in the evolution of ensemble forecasting after TIGGE.
+The Global Interactive Forecasting System (GIFS) was first described in the THORPEX International Research Implementation Plan (TIP) published in February 2005, and it has since been mentioned in discussions of TIGGE as part of the next step in the evolution of ensemble forecasting after TIGGE.
 However, GIFS does not have a public-facing implementation as of April 2014.